CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/apps/moodle/snapshot.md

 # Snaphot

-## :o: Create the service account and cluster roles
+## :gear: Create the service account and cluster roles

 - [ ] Create the `snapshot-controller-runner` service account and associated roles